robmellett/bref-demo/README.md

 # About
 A test project to see how [Bref.sh](https://bref.sh/docs/frameworks/laravel.html) works with Laravel.

-## View Deployment
+## View Serverless Deployment

 You can view the serverless deployment at [https://bref-demo.robmellett.dev/](https://bref-demo.robmellett.dev/)

-Can you can view the deployment with
+Can you can view the deployment with the following command.

 ```shell
 serverless info
 ```

-Which will output the following infomation.
+Which will output the following information.

 ```shell
 Running "serverless" from node_modules